AlexGrama7/notion-quick-notes/TESTING_REPORT.md

 2. **First-Time Performance**: The first API call after a long period of inactivity (>5 minutes) will still experience the full latency as the cache needs to be refreshed.

 3. **Memory Usage**: Under extensive use with very large notes (10,000+ characters), memory usage may still increase, but at a significantly slower rate than in v1.0.

+4. **Web Worker Initialization**: On very old browsers or devices, there might be a slight delay (50-100ms) during the first API call as the web worker initializes.

+5. **Lazy Loaded Component First Load**: The first time a component is lazy-loaded, there might be a brief visible loading indicator, which doesn't appear on subsequent loads.

 ## Compatibility Testing